Maaack/Godot-Game-Template/README.md

 Changes can be made directly to scenes and scripts outside of `addons/`.

- Scenes link to others within the same directory, though they often inherit from either `base/` or `extras/`.

-A copy of the contents of `examples/` directory is made outside of `addons/` when the plugin is enabled.
+A copy of the `examples/` directory is made outside of `addons/` when the plugin is enabled for the first time.
 However, if this is skipped, it is recommended developers inherit from scenes they want to use, and save the inherited scene outside of `addons/`.
 This avoids changes getting lost either from the package updating, or because of a `.gitignore`.

-### Examples

-Changes can be made directly to the contents of the `examples/` folder.
-Alternatively, the folder can be copied or renamed.

-Most scenes that a developer would commonly change are in the `examples/` directory, and all the scenes and links can be changed to suit the developer's needs.
-Scenes in `examples/` link to others within the same directory, though they often inherit from either `base/` or `extras/`.

 ### New Project
 These instructions assume starting with the entire contents of the project folder.
 This will be the case when cloning the repo, or starting from the *template* version in the Godot Asset Library.